 There are several treatments that can be used.
-The goldfish should already be in a mild salt bath:
+The Goldfish should already be in a mild Aquarium Salt bath.

 I gradually increase the salt content from one to two teaspoons per gallon.
 I then add the Methylene Blue or Malachite Green.

 When all cysts have disappeared after a few days, change 50% of the water without adding any chemicals.
 Make sure the water temperatures are the same.

-Turn off the aquarium heater and keep making daily water changes until all trace of the salt and chemical are gone.
+Turn off the aquarium heater and keep making daily water changes until all traces of the salt and chemical are gone.